 As apart of your aftercare, we advise all patients to book in once a year to see their surgeon for a brief assessment of the consistent results.

-We recommend taking 7-14 days off of work following your rhinoplasty procedure.
-In this case, I can supply you with a medical certificate for your employer.
+We recommend taking 7-14 days off of work following your face lift procedure.
+In this case I can supply you with a medical certificate for your employer.